twse/random-stuff/README.md

 **Historical note:** The first entry created this page (in rough alphabetical order by last name) using CVS in 1999/08/29 with a post to the Mozilla internationalization and SeaMonkey newsgroups.

 **P.S.** The second entry wrote management tools in 2011/03 when adding several previous localizers without a citation via SVN.
-The last entry forked the above repository, is using pull requests and will close pull requests for modifications not done via the form (e.g. bulk additions) or replying the application message with a comment.
+The last entry forked the above repository, is using pull requests and will close pull requests for modifications not done via the form (e.g. bulk additions) or replying the application message with a comment using the above paragraph in the index.

 ## Protest pages (available in four versions)
 Thanks to [Norman L. De Forest](http://www.chebucto.ns.ca/~af380), Canada (1942-2006) for his protest pages through his website in the Chebucto Community.
 Internet Explorer 6.0 SP1 and 6.05 are not covered by ActiveX and script blocking.